adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #58 IT WORKED!!!
 I was able to get the click data FROM the child-component back up to the parent-component.
 Using useState TOO!!!!
 I had to pass a function to the child-component, from the parent-component.
 The child-component then used this fuction to return data based on an action done in the child.
 The data then flowed back up to the parent-component where the useState was utilized to update the info in the parent-component.

+#59 IT WORKS!!!
+The information flows up from the child-component.
+IT WORKS!!!